alpha7b/fsn_docs/FSN_Wallet_Dev_Guide.md

       }
 ```

-It is suggested that the confirmed number of blocks for deposit should be more than 30.
+It is suggested that the number of blocks to confirm a deposit should be more than 30.

 #### Withdrawal transaction